US Federal Court Dismisses All Claims Against Binance in Anti - Terrorism Lawsuit

 Court rejects allegations that Binance assisted, participated in, or conspired with terrorists.
 This represents a decisive legal dismissal of all claims.

-ABU DHABI, UAE, March 7, 2026 /PRNewswire/ -- Binance, the world's largest cryptocurrency exchange by registered users, announced today that a U.S. federal court in the Southern District of New York has dismissed all claims brought against the company under the Anti-Terrorism Act (ATA).
+MUMBAI, India, March 11, 2026 /PRNewswire/ -- Binance, the world's largest cryptocurrency exchange by registered users, announced today that a U.S. federal court in the Southern District of New York has dismissed all claims brought against the company under the Anti-Terrorism Act (ATA).
 The lawsuit involved 535 plaintiffs who alleged that Binance provided material support related to 64 terrorist attacks.

 In a 62-page decision, the Court found that plaintiffs failed to establish any of their central allegations: that Binance assisted terrorists, that Binance associated itself with terrorist attacks, that Binance participated in or sought to advance those attacks, or that Binance engaged in any conspiracy with terrorist organizations.